 The bank takes your home upon your death leaving nothing for your heirs.

 False: A reverse mortgage loan functions like any other mortgage with a lien placed on the property.
 When the loan becomes due it must be paid.
 Generally, you can pay off the loan balance two ways: You or your heirs can sell the home and use the proceeds or use other sources to repay the loan.

 There are restrictions on how you can use the money.

 False: You can use the net proceeds of your reverse mortgage loan funds however you see fit.
 However, if your home is in need of FHA-required repairs or you have an existing lien, judgment, or taxes that are due, those must be satisfied, either through the reverse mortgage loan proceeds or prior to obtaining a reverse mortgage loan.
 Whatever your circumstance, we recommend that you speak to a financial advisor.

 Benefits of a Reverse Mortgage Loan

-A reverse mortgage loan through Liberty Home Equity Solutions Inc. gives you the ability to enjoy financial security, peace of mind and the ability to remain in your home during your retirement years.
+A reverse mortgage loan through Liberty Reverse Mortgage may give you the ability to enjoy financial security, peace of mind and the ability to remain in your home during your retirement years.

-You have the freedom to use the net proceeds however you.*
+You have the freedom to use the net proceeds however you want.2

 - Supplement your retirement income